MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/3-analyze-resumes.md

 ### Exercise

 As the HR Manager at Graphic Design Institute, you started the hiring process for a new Senior Animation Designer.
 Your staff created a document that outlines all the job responsibilities for this role.
 In turn, you created a job description that you posted on the Web and on the company's internal employee website.
-You now want to use Copilot in Word to screen a batch of resumes that you received for the role and provide a recommendation as to which of the candidates qualifies for a job interview.
+You now want to use Microsoft 365 Copilot in Word to screen a batch of resumes that you received for the role and provide a recommendation as to which of the candidates qualifies for a job interview.

 At the end of the prior exercise, you saved the job description file that you created.
 You were instructed to save the file as **Graphic Design Institute - Job descriptions.docx**.
 If you saved it as a different file name, then remember the name that you used so that you can locate the file in this exercise.
-In this exercise, perform the following steps to have Copilot in Word compare the four resumes that you received against this job description file to help determine which candidate is most qualified:
+In this exercise, perform the following steps to have Microsoft 365 Copilot in Word compare the four resumes that you received against this job description file to help determine which candidate is most qualified:

 1. Select the following links to download the resumes that you've received thus far:
      -  [Resume - Patti Fernandez](https://go.microsoft.com/fwlink/?linkid=2268829)